bcrist/zkittle/readme.md

     literal text easily.
 Instead, the ~ character ends the region.

     When the data selected by a "within" expression is a collection, the sequence will be evaluated once for each item in the collection.
-You can access the current index with the \\@index// syntax.
-When not inside a "within" region, this will always resolve to 0.
+You can print the current index with the \\@index// syntax.
+When not inside a "within" region, nothing will be output.
 You can access the entire collection instead of an individual item with \\ ^* //.
 You can access the "outer" data context with \\ ^^* //.
     (note this also works when the within expression isn't a collection) If you have nested "within" expressions, the '^' prefixes can be chained as needed.